AdaCore/spark2014/docs/ug/spark_2014.rst

 easier to express some desired property to be proved or tested.
 Such functions are referred to as ghost functions and their key property is that they have no effect on the dynamic semantics of the Ada program.
 If all ghost functions and references to them in assertions were removed from the source code, the behaviour of the compiled program would be unchanged.

-Ghost functions are identified by the convention ``Ghost`` and may be expression functions or regular functions.
+Ghost functions are identified by ``Ghost`` aspect and may be expression functions or regular functions.
 If they are regular functions, then they may be executable (with a body declared as normal) or non-executable (no body is declared).
 If they are non-executable, then they can only be used for proof, not testing, and